City of Guelph

 Phase 1: Study phase

 The Downtown Guelph HCD Study assessed the natural, historical, design and contextual value of the study area.
-It reviewed the existing policy framework in the area and engaged with the community to understand the community’s experience of the are to help inform a proposed Heritage Conservation District boundary.
+It reviewed the existing policy framework in the area and engaged with the community to understand the community’s experience of the area to help inform a proposed Heritage Conservation District boundary.
 The report was presented to council September 4, 2024 and unanimously approved, with staff being directed to begin phase 2.

 HCD boundary: Fountain St e, Norfolk St, Woolwich Street and along the Speed River